glewe/software-license-manager-class/README.md

   - `$LIC->show();`
   - `$LIC-status();`
 ## $LIC->activate() ##
-This method will sumbit the license key in $this->key to the license server for activation.
+This method will sumbit the license key in $this->key to the license server for activation plus domain registration.
 Example:
 ```php
 $LIC->setKey('5766474b540');
 $LIC->activate();